rob-Hitchens/TrustlessUpgrades/README.md

 ## Familiar contract style

 Upgradable contracts are written in familar styles, significantly reducing the learning curve required to deploy upgradable contract systems.
 See the `HelloUniverse.sol` example which shows there are minimal requirements to transfer a regular contract into an upgradable contract.
-All that is required is to inherit the `Upgradable` contract and pass an argument through the constructor.
+All that is required is:

+- inherit the `Upgradable` contract.
+- pass an argument through the constructor.
+- guard functions with the onlyProxy modifier to prevent anyone from accessing an implementation directly.

 ## Preserves State